 All Fraternity Houses have an occupancy requirement.
 Your eligibility to participate in Housing Selection process is contingent on your Fraternity meeting their occupancy requirement regardless of you being a current or new member.
 Visit the Greek Life website here for more information.

-Students who are currently abroad are eligible to participate in the 2019-2020 Housing Selection process as long as they lived with Residential Life prior to going abroad.
+Students who are currently abroad (Spring 2019) are eligible to participate in the 2019-2020 Housing Selection process as long as they lived with Residential Life prior to going abroad (Fall 2018).
 Students are able to complete the Housing Application through the WashU Housing Portal starting on February 1st, 2019.

-Students who are not able to submit a housing application through the WashU Housing Portal should contact our office by phone or email.
+If you have questions about your eligibility or are not able to submit a housing application through the WashU Housing Portal, please contact our office.

 The South 40